Alaahussen/n8n_task/README.md

 **How n8n connects to Ollama:**

-* Option A: Run Ollama locally and use `ollama serve` (if available) to expose a local HTTP endpoint that n8n can call.
-* Option B: Execute the Ollama CLI from n8n via an `Execute Command` node (less recommended for concurrency).

-> Important: Keep Ollama accessible only from the host or via secure network.
+* n8n connects to Ollama via its local HTTP endpoint: run `ollama serve` and use `url=http://localhost:11434` (or your local host URL) for n8n to call.

 ### 5.4 Google Workspace Setup (Gmail, Calendar, Sheets)